-FoundationDx Logo File Formats
+FoundationDx Logo Format

 Anomaly Detection Data File Format

 Model your data as a series of process observations or measures that are associated with an outcome of interest.
 Compose each observation (row) as a common set of features (aka., independent variables or factors).
-Both features and outcomes are either numerical (blood pressures, HbA1c, ages, etc.), binary (yes/no, true/false, etc.) or categorical (Gender, Service line , Floor unit, Shift, DRG, etc.).
+Both features and outcomes are either numerical (blood pressures, HbA1c, ages, etc.), binary (yes/no, true/false, etc.), or categorical (Gender, Service line, Floor unit, Shift, DRG, etc.).

 2. Provide additional columns of categorical or numeric data.
 Categorical data must not begin with a number.

-3. The first row is a user supplied alphanumeric header for each column
+3. The first row is a user-supplied alphanumeric header for each column.

-Sample Table:
+Sample Table

 INDEX COL1 COL2 COL3 COL_n